 Until the 14th week of pregnancy, baby boys and girls look exactly the same on ultrasound, Carr said.
 Beyond this point, noticeable anatomical differences in the genitals can show up on the scan.

-Around 18 weeks of pregnancy and beyond, Carr said that ultrasounds have pretty good reliability for gender prediction if the baby is in a good position in the mother's uterus (meaning it is not in a breech, or feet-down position), and its legs are far enough apart that there is good visibility between them.
+After 18 weeks of pregnancy and beyond, Carr said that ultrasounds have pretty good reliability for gender prediction if the baby is in a good position in the mother's uterus (meaning that it is not in a breech, or feet-down position), and the legs are far enough apart that there is good visibility between them.

 "Gender-telling is not exotic," Carr said.
-When a sonographer looks between the legs, if it's "an outie," it's a boy, Carr explained.
+When a sonographer looks between the legs, if it's "an outie," it's a boy, he explained.

 A blood test for pregnant women that's been around for about three years can also determine the sex of the fetus with 98 to 99 percent accuracy, Carr said.
-Done at the eighth or ninth week of pregnancy, the screening is called the cell-free DNA test.
-It may be used in women where there is an increased risk of chromosomal abnormalities, such as in older mothers, he said.
+This screening, which is called the cell-free DNA test, is done at the eighth or ninth week of pregnancy.
+It may be used in women when there is an increased risk of chromosomal abnormalities, such as in older mothers, he said.

 Be wary of keepsake ultrasounds

 Carr said that he understands the psychology of expectant parents wanting to see an image of their baby.
-However, he doesn't endorse so-called "bonding scans," which are also referred to as recreational or keepsake ultrasounds.
+However, he doesn't endorse so-called "bonding scans," which are also known as recreational or keepsake ultrasounds.
 These scans are done to produce keepsake pictures or videos, and not for medical reasons.

-Ultrasounds should be used as a diagnostic tool when there's a medical reason, Carr said.
+Ultrasounds should be used as a diagnostic tool when there's a medical reason to do one, Carr said.
 The procedure is tightly regulated when it occurs in a hospital or medical clinic, he added.

-That's generally not the case for commercial places doing keepsake images: There is no regulation of ultrasound facilities outside of a medical setting, so their quality can vary wildly, Carr said, and the technicians there may have limited medical training to interpret the scans.
+That's generally not the case for commercial places doing keepsake images: There is no regulation of ultrasound facilities outside of a medical setting, so their quality can vary wildly, Carr said.
+And the technicians may have limited medical training to interpret the scans, he noted.